DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 Things to note here:
 - The author does not have to be anyone real, you can put in whatever you want
 - Signed makes this a signed book, you can set this to false to leave it unsigned
-- Each line of text is a new page.
+- Each line of text is a new page, not a new line on a page.
 You can insert new lines on a page using `<n>`
+- While text will automatically move to new lines if space is required, there is no guarantee that the text you write will fit on the page.
+This may take some trial and error to ensure the text you want to show does in fact fit its page.

 This is can be given in a similar fashion as other item scripts.
 You can test this out with `/ex give fancy_book`

+Despite this being similar to item scripts, book scripts are not necessarily valid ItemTags in all situations, and thereby cannot be used in all the same ways that other ItemTags can be used, in particular when verifying that the book a player has is indeed a result of the script.
-If you are looking to use this in events however, you would need to link it to an item script via the `book` key like so:
+For instance if you are looking to use this in events, you would need to link it to an item script via the `book` key like so:
 ```dscript_green
 fancy_book_item:
     type: item